eq-lab/warden-yield-docs/docs/manage-your-stake.md

 After [staking](stake), you can always manage your stake:

-1. Visit [YieldWard].
+1. Visit [YieldWard](https://yieldward.com).
 On the main page, you'll see your staked amount next to the each currency you've staked.

 2. Select one of the staked currencies and click **Manage**.